rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.3.0.txt

 - prevent queues from hibernating indefinitely on startup under memory pressure
 - prevent message store in-memory cache from becoming too large
-- prevent infinite loop after certain types of queue process crash
+- prevent infinite loop after certain types of queue process crash, and prevent such a crash during queue deletion on Erlang R12B3
-- prevent infinite loop when registering a consumer twice using Erlang R12B3

 - make SASL PLAIN parser more robust
 - fix startup scripts to work on Solaris 10
 - prevent delivery of large messages to consumers from blocking deliveries